Hospital (album)

 Hospital is the debut studio album by the American musician Gary Young and his backing band Hospital, released in 1994.
 It was Young's first solo effort after being asked to leave the band Pavement.

 Background and recording

 The album was recorded in Stockton, California, at Young's studio.
 "Geri" is about Young's wife.
 A video was produced for "Plant Man".
-Young promoted the album by playing the on 1995 Lollapalooza tour.
+Young promoted the album by playing on the 1995 Lollapalooza tour.

 Critical reception

 AllMusic described it as "a roller coaster of chaotic and disjointed songs."

 Track listing

 All songs written by Gary Young, except "Wipe Out" by The Surfaris.